mvyasu/tf-lore/content/Seasons/S02/01_Trailer.md

 ![[S02_Trailer_14_THE_FINALS.png]]

->**Scotty:** Apologies, we seem to be having technical difficulties.
+>**SCOTTY:** Apologies, we seem to be having technical difficulties.
 But one thing's for certain–
 >
 >**Ariad:** It will be fun.